 - Evidence of satisfactory completion of the training or work programme from the training organisation and/or company.

-- Receipts for expenses incurred must be provided in order to draw down a bursary
+- Receipts for expenses incurred along with an invoice must be provided in order to draw down a bursary

 - Bursaries will be awarded for up to 70% of the course fee, travel and accommodation